See answer

 • Eating healthy fats (especially omega-3 fatty acids)

-• Drinking water as your main beverage
+• Drinking mostly water

 • Limiting red meat to a few times a month